-Course Descriptions for Fall 2014
+Course Descriptions for Spring 2015

-TR 12:15 - 1:30 p.m.
-(S. Howard)
+TR 1:40-2:55 p.m.
+(S. Miller)

-Psychology of Gender: WSGS 453 / PSYC 453
+WSGS 453 / PSYC 453: Psychology of Gender

 In this course we will explore what it might mean to be a woman, a man, or something in between or outside of those possibilities.
 We will consider gender from a variety of vantage points, including those of biology, culture, race, psychoanalysis, psychopathology, and mythology.
 Goals for the course include rich conversation about the varieties of our gendered world and the further development of our individual perspectives on what it means to be a gendered subjectivity.